 Studying for a degree will stretch your mind and challenge you to maximise your potential.
 It will your build self-confidence, independence and responsibility.

 You can pursue your personal interests, make lifelong friends and enjoy the excitement of university life.
-At UEL we currently have almost 60 societies and 26 different sports clubs.
+At UEL we currently have approximately 20 societies and 18 different sports clubs.

 Choosing your university